Roofing Repair Factors to Consider with Asphalt Shingles

 To understand the cause of damage to asphalt shingles, you need to take many factors into consideration.
-These factors include, the slope of your roof, its exposure to wind, local temperature extremes and the original installation.
-These factors will determine how long an asphalt roof will last, and should be considered when choosing which roof to install in the first place.
+These factors include the slope of your roof, its exposure to wind, local temperature extremes, and the original installation.
+These factors will determine how long an asphalt roof will last and should be considered when choosing which roof to install in the first place.
 You should be aware of the different roofing materials and how damage differs between them.
-Roofing companies often run into situations where previous home owners may have erroneously chose 3-Tab when Architectural shingles are better suited to extreme conditions, such as freezing weather and hail.
+Roofing companies often run into situations where previous homeowners may have erroneously chosen 3-tab when architectural shingles are better suited to extreme conditions, such as freezing weather and hail.

 Repairing Asphalt Shingles

-Nevertheless, if you have some construction or roofing skills and the repair is a single shingle or two, you'll need tools such as: hammer, flat pry bar, exacto knife, roofing cement, replacement shingles, and galvanized roofing nails, and sometimes, foundation nails.
+Nevertheless, if you have some construction or roofing skills and the repair is a single shingle or two, you’ll need tools such as a hammer, flat pry bar, Exacto knife, roofing cement, replacement shingles, and galvanized roofing nails, and sometimes, foundation nails.

 The basic process for replacing a 3-Tab asphalt shingle is as follows.
 Pry up the nails a few rows above and to the left or right, depending on the type of shingle.
 Then when replacing the shingle, cover the top edge with roofing cement and hammer the new nails on top of each tab and on the far side.
 Then, nail on the top through the shingles overlapping it.
 Finally, cover the nail heads and the bottom flap with roofing cement to seal them down.

-Brax Roofing is located in Gaithersburg, MD and serves Montgomery County, Washington DC, and Northern VA.
-We're the premier roofing contractor to call for asphalt roofing repair or replacement.
-Our experience and expertise is matched only by our affordability and dedication to customer service.
+BRAX Roofing is located in Gaithersburg, MD, and serves Montgomery County, Washington, DC, and Northern VA.
+We’re the premier roofing contractor to call for asphalt roofing repair or replacement.
+Our experience and expertise are matched only by our affordability and dedication to customer service.

 We’ll help you understand your options when it comes to estimating a repair or replacing a roof.
 Also, we can recommend other roofing options we have available.